Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points: The complete invariant WMI for all clouds

-\begin{definition}[WMI for $A\subset\R^2$] Let a cloud $A$ of $m$ points $p_1,\dots,p_m$ in $\R^2$ have the center of mass at the origin $0$.
+\begin{dfn}[Weighted Matrices Invariant $\WMI(A)$ for clouds $A\subset\R^2$] Let a cloud $A$ of $m$ points $p_1,\dots,p_m$ in $\R^2$ have the center of mass at the origin $0$.
 For any point $p_i\in A-\{0\}$, let $v_1$ be the unit length vector parallel to $p_i\neq 0$.
 Let $v_2$ be the unit length vector orthogonal to $v_1$ whose anti-clockwise angle from $v_1$ to $v_2$ is $+\dfrac{\pi}{2}$.
 The $2\times m$ matrix $M(p_i)$ consists of the $m$ pairs of coordinates of all points $p\in A$ written in the orthonormal basis $v_1,v_2$, for example, $p_i=\vect{||p_i||_2}{0}$.
 Each matrix $M(p_i)$ is considered up to re-ordering of columns.
 If one point $p$ of $A$ is the origin $0$, there is no basis defined by $p=0$, let $M(p)$ be the zero matrix in this centered case.
 If $k>1$ of the matrices $M(p_i)$ are \emph{equivalent} up to re-ordering of columns, we collapse them into one matrix with the weight $\dfrac{k}{m}$.
-The unordered collection of equivalence classes of $M(p)$ with weights for all $p\in A$ is called the \emph{Weighted Matrices Invariant} $\WMI(A)$. \end{definition}
+The unordered collection of the equivalence classes of $M(p)$ with weights for all $p\in A$ is called the \emph{Weighted Matrices Invariant} $\WMI(A)$. \end{dfn}

 In comparison with the generic case in Definition~\ref{dfn:PCI}, for any fixed $i=1,\dots,m$, if $p_i\neq 0$, then the orthonormal basis $v_1,v_2$ is uniquely defined without the ambiguity of signs, which will re-emerge for higher dimensions $n>2$ in Definition~\ref{dfn:WMI} later.